 - Immunizations (please consult your local travel clinic)

-- Police Clearance is required
+- Police Clearance form

 Culture Week (Highly Recommended, Not Included):

-For an additional fee you can extend your stay with a week designed to introduce you to Ho Chi Minh and Vietnamese culture as well as give you time to get to know the other volunteers.
+For an additional fee you can extend your stay with a week designed to introduce you to Ho Chi Minh and Vietnamese culture, as well as give you time to get to know the other volunteers.
 During the week you will visit some of Vietnam's iconic landmarks, market places and even go to a traditional water puppet show.
 You’ll take cooking and language lessons, learn about traditional jewelry techniques and get an understanding of Vietnam’s past, present and future.